bitjson/s18n/README.md

 ```

 # Command-Line Interface
-**Please note**: not all documented CLI options are fully implemented yet, and CLI scripts are also not currently included in test coverage.
+**Please note**: some CLI options are not yet implemented for the `map` command.
 Pull requests welcome!

 To access the CLI system-wide, s18n can be installed globally using [npm](https://docs.npmjs.com/getting-started/installing-node):